-The European Central Bank (ECB), on 28 July 2020, extended its recommendation to banks on dividend distributions and share buy-backs until 1 January 2021 and asked banks to be extremely moderate with regard to variable remuneration.

-Following the ECB's recommendation on 28 July 2020, UniCredit confirms it will not pay dividends nor do share buybacks in 2020.
-This is neutral for coupon payments on AT1 bond and cashes instruments.
+Since the ECB, on 28 July 2020, extended its recommendation to banks on dividend distributions and share buybacks until 1 January 2021 and asked banks to be extremely moderate with regard to variable remuneration UniCredit has not paid dividends nor done share buybacks in 2020.
+This was neutral for coupon payments on AT1 bond and cashes instruments.